Our Storied History

 Portland’s most storied hotel, Sentinel, is located in two historic downtown Portland buildings — the former Seward Hotel (now Sentinel’s East Wing) and Portland’s former Elks Lodge (now the West Wing).

-Built in 1909, the Seward was a boutique hotel designed by William Christmas Knighton, the first Oregon architect known to use Viennese-influenced Early Modern and modified Arts and Crafts styles in his design.
+Built in 1909, the Seward was a boutique hotel designed by William Christmas Knighton, the first Oregon architect known to use Viennese-influenced Early Modern and modified Arts and Crafts styles in his designs.
 With its fully glazed terra cotta exterior and robot-like sentinels adorning the roofline, the building is considered one of the most daring and inventive ever built in Oregon.

 Jake’s Grill opened in 1994 and has since become a modern Portland landmark, generating its own colorful tales and history.

 The hotel was acquired by Provenance Hotels in 2012, and has undergone an extensive renovation.
 We’ve renamed it Sentinel in homage to both our forward-thinking guests and to the robotic sentinels that grace the building’s historic roofline.
 Guestrooms and meeting spaces have been lovingly restored to their original grandeur.
 We’ve also reinvented the strikingly grand lobby, and opened a creatively visionary lobby lounge, Fortune bar and eatery.